Hep7vv/DS4002_DataX_2/README.md

 Step 1: importing addons

-Start by importing pandas, numpy, matplotlib, and sklearn (import tree, RandomForestRegressor, and train_test_split from sklearn) these will be used for data cleaning, plotting, and running a random forest regressor model respectively
+Start by importing pandas, numpy, matplotlib, sklearn, LinearRegression, r2_score, plt (import tree, RandomForestRegressor, and train_test_split from sklearn) these will be used for data cleaning, plotting, and running a random forest regressor model respectively

 Step 2: import data

-Download all files under the "Data" folder in this repository. create a dataframe called "merged_df" that joins the housing data according to "ParcelNumber".
+Real_Estate_(Residential_Details).csv and Real_Estate_(Sales).csv are downloaded from https://opendata.charlottesville.org/datasets are uploaded into a "Data".
+Download all files under the "Data" folder in this repository.
+Download the CPI values from from US Bureau of Labor Statistics and upload it into Jupyter notebook.
+Download the enrollement data from UVA data digest from the UVA library and upload it into Jupyter notebook.

-create a dataframe from the CPI data

 Step 3: Clean Data

+Create a dataframe called "merged_df" that joins the housing data according to "ParcelNumber".
+Clean the "merged_df" to create the "merged_df_cleaned" data frame.
+Upload the Create a dataframe called 'CPI_clean' from the CPI values.
+In the 'CPI_clean' dataframe convert 'DATE' to a datetime format and extract the year (SaleDate).
+Extract a 2 digit year and then convert to a full year, drop the two-year column, compute the average CPI per year.
+Merge the 'CPI_clean' data frame with the "merged_df_cleaned" on the the variable 'SaleDateYr' to adjust the 'SaleAmount' for inflation based on the year 2024.
+Merge the enrollement data frame with the "merged_df_cleaned" on the the variable 'Year'.

-drop all empty values from the dataframe, drop all values where teh sale amount is 0, drop all values that equal 'no dat', drop the extreme outliers (Debrooms equal 2215), drop the yearsbuilt that are prior to 1950 and after 2025, Convert Housing grades into numeric scores using the "grade_scale.PNG" in the OUTPUT folder for reference i.e. A++ == 10.
+On the "merged_df_cleaned" drop all empty values from the dataframe, drop all values where teh sale amount is 0, drop all values that equal 'no dat', drop the extreme outliers (Debrooms equal 2215), drop the yearsbuilt that are prior to 1950 and after 2025, Convert Housing grades into numeric scores using the "grade_scale.PNG" in the OUTPUT folder for reference i.e. A++ == 10.
+Also drop duplicate entries from the large dataset and compute the mean and standard deviation of 'SaleAmount_2024' to find the z score, drop values that have a z score greater than 3, to clean the 'SaleAmount_2024' variable.

-With the CPI datafrome convert 'DATE' to a datetime format and extract the year (SaleDate). etract a 3 digit year and then convert to a full year, drop the two-year column, compute the average CPI per year, Merge the yearly average CPI back into the original DataFrame with the housing data.

-drop duplicate entries from the large dataset

-compute the mean and standard deviation of sale amount to find the z score, drop values that have a z score greater than 3

 Step 4: Analysis